How to Measure Your Foot

 Sizes may vary slightly depending on foot shape and brand.
 This guide is for reference only.

 Your racket is more than just a frame — stringing defines how it plays.
-The right string tension improves power, control, comfort, and durability, while the wrong tension can limit performance or cause injury.
+The right tension improves power, control, comfort, and durability.

 Recommended Tension by Player Level